oconnor663/jacko.io/posts/async_three.md

 sleep forever?
 ```

+This is the interesting bug we were looking forward to!

 ## Waker

 The panic is coming from this line, which has been in our main loop since the